-The best part of wholly embracing zero waste cleaning supplies is that you can pretty much use the same four or five different ingredients in any number of useful ways.
-Read on to find out about the cleaning supplies I use when I’m not feeling too lazy to clean.
+The best part of wholly embracing zero waste cleaning products is that you can pretty much use the same four or five different ingredients in any number of useful ways.
+Read on to find out about the zero waste cleaning products I use when I’m not feeling too lazy to clean.

 Note: I do have a small bottle of bleach for occasional use, but I live in a household with two healthy adults so these less obliterating cleaners work for me.
 Those who require significantly more de-germing because of immunocompromise, etc. should proceed with caution!
 Health > zero waste.